 Moving to Fountain Hills

 Unique from many communities, Fountain Hills has the rare distinction from the International Dark Sky Association as being one of 17 communities in the world awarded the International Dark Sky Community designation.
 It is only one of two located near a major metropolitan area.
-The reduction of light pollution provides for spectacular view of the stars, planets and constellations.
-The local library and also astronomy club offer monthly star parties too!
+The reduction of light pollution provides for a spectacular view of the stars, planets, and constellations.
+The local library and also the astronomy club offer monthly star parties too!
 And, you can even check out one of three telescopes at the library (just like a book!).

 Things to do in Fountain Hills

 Fountain Hills has a variety of different trails great for walking, hiking, running, mountain biking and horse-back from the Fountain Park to the McDowell Mountain Regional and Adero Canyon parks.

 Dogs are welcome in many places in Fountain Hills from Dog-Friendly restaurants with outdoor patio dining, dog parks (and people parks too), hiking trails, and, of course, The Havenly Fountain Hills!

 Pickleball—Three million players can’t be wrong!
 This is one fun sport that continues to grow in popularity.
 With simple rules, it is easy to learn and yet provides plenty of fast-paced competition for the more experienced player.
 Above all, it is fun and a great way to get active and social.
 Fountain Hills Pickleball Club has a mission of growing the love of the sport by promoting and teaching the game to all ages.

 Community garden—Whether you’re interested in learning about gardening, desire to volunteer in a community setting, or are a Master Gardener willing to share your wisdom, there is a perfect space for you to grow (pun intended) in Fountain Hills.
 Organic fruits and vegetables grown bring opportunity to provide healthy foods for local families as well as for underserved families and food banks.